 Table 1.
 Phenolics released/extracted during crushing/maceration

 In the case of hyperoxidation, the deliberate introduction of oxygen into the juice causes enzymatic oxidation of the phenols.
-The process entails adding large amounts of oxygen to the wine, allowing the juice to settle, and then racking the juice from the brown precipitate just prior to fermentation.
+The process entails adding large amounts of oxygen to the juice, allowing it to settle, and then racking it from the brown precipitate just prior to fermentation.
 This oxidation will cause browning of the juice but the phenols will have been polymerized and will precipitate out.

 Hyperoxidation requires that SO2 additions be withheld from the must as the oxidative enzymes are inhibited in its presence.
 For example, tyrosinase registers a 90% decrease in activity when 50 mg/L of SO is added to the must.
 SO2 also reduces caftaric acid quinone and enhances the solubility of phenolic molecules. .
 These effects will limit the extent and effectiveness of the hyperoxidation.
 The implementation of hyperoxidation can thus allow for the production of low-sulfur wines.